Rules relating to the network have been proposed and adopted in 3 phases. The latest rules are listed first.

-An emergency rule went into effect Friday, March 1, 2013 and will be in effect for 120 days.
-It changes WAC 296-20-01020 to allow any provider who applied to join the network before January 1 to continue to treat, as long as a final decision hasn't been made on their application and it hasn't been withdrawn.
+An emergency rule went into effect March 1, 2013 and is in effect for 120 days.
+It allows any provider who applied to join the network before January 1 to continue to treat, as long as a final decision hasn't been made on their application and it hasn't been withdrawn.

 Also, until the Emergency Rule expires, there is no 60-day limit on provisional status.